This article was updated September 2018.

 Charcuterie and cheese boards are fancy dinner staples.
-Here’s where to find the best ones, ranging in price from $6 to $24+.
+Here are 15 must-try options ranging from $6 to $25+.

 The distillery’s food menu doesn’t disappoint and offers multiple boards, including the Spoke Board (pickles, preserves, $11) and a ham and cheese board (pictured).
 It comes with multiple cheeses, hams, preserves like apple butter and toast for $24.

 Best casual date night charcuterie and cheese goes to… The Loyalist Market

 This Mathews market and cheese shop is home to 40 artisan cheeses, 15 – 20 charcuterie, 25 beers, 9 wines by the glass, and 13 wines by the bottle.
 Over the last eight years, owner Chris Sottile taught himself to make charcuterie and has become passionate about the art.
 He’s now looking to “blow people’s minds with pairings.”

 Best mix-and-match option goes to… The Cellar at Duckworth’s